datascience-course/2016-website/syllabus.md

  <div class="deadline">The information here is subject to change! </div>

 Welcome to CS-? / Math-?!
 This course is an introduction to data analysis.
 The major goals of this course are to learn how to use tools for acquiring and cleaning data; analyzing, exploring, and visualizing data; making data-driven inferences and decisions; and effectively communicating results.
+This will be accomplished through a series of projects which will teach the following data analytic methods:

+* Rating and ranking
+* Clustering and classification
+* Recommendation
+* Network analysis

+{% endcomment %}
 **After successful completion of this course, you will be able to...**

  * Critically evaluate visualizations and suggest improvements and refinements